 A: Guests with physical challenges should enter the Superdome through gate A (Poydras St.) on the ground level.
 This entrance is a covered drop-off area for disabled access.
 Wheelchairs will be available for transportation to and from handicapped seating; however, for those who wish to have a wheelchair with them at all times, it will be necessary to bring one with you.
 Handicapped-accessible shuttle service will be available.

 A: Wave Goodbye is an annual party given by the president that is modeled after New Orleans' many springtime festivals.
 Graduates from all schools and their guests are invited to mingle on Gibson Quad on the uptown campus on Friday, May 15, 6-8 p.m.

 A: Yes, tickets are required.
 Each graduating student can receive a maximum of seven tickets, one of which the student will need to use to enter the party.
 Children 10 years and younger will not need tickets.
-Tickets for graduates will be available through Gibson Online after 9 a.m. on Monday, April 27.
+Tickets for graduates will be available through Gibson Online until 6 p.m. on Friday, May 15.

 Faculty members participating in commencement exercises are allotted two tickets each.
-Participating faculty can request tickets via this website in the weeks before the event.
+Participating faculty can request tickets via this website.
 See the "For Faculty" page of this site for more information.

 A: GradFest is held in the spring for students to order their academic regalia, announcements, cap-and-gown pictures, etc. GradFest was in the Lavin-Bernick Center's Qatar Ballroom on March 3 and 4.
 Graduates who missed GradFest should visit the bookstore or call 504-865-5913 to order regalia.
 Any regalia orders placed after April 10, 2015, will incur a $30 late fee.
 Visit the GradFest website for more information.